MaxDLink/EmailScrubber/README.md

 ## Current Tasks

 # Delete emails based on subject header and if emails are starred vs unstarred.
-# copy people on emails
+# copy people on emails & add forwarding to emails